UffizziCloud/docs/docs/guides/container-registry-integrations.md

 ## Google Container Registry (GCR)

-To configure Uffizzi to pull images from your GCR, it is recommended that you need to add your GCR key file in the Uffizzi Dashboard (UI).
+To configure Uffizzi to pull images from your GCR, you need to add your GCR key file in the Uffizzi Dashboard (UI).
 Once added, configure a webhook to send notifications to Uffizzi when you push new images to GCR.

 <details><summary>Authorize Uffizzi to pull container images from GCR</summary>